 Is La Jolla a day trip destination from San Diego?

-Technically, no. La Jolla is not just a part of San Diego County, but we are actually part of the City of San Diego!
+Technically, no. La Jolla is not just a part of San Diego County, but we are also part of the City of San Diego!
 Hence, despite what many online lists say, we are not a day trip from San Diego, well, because we’re in city limits.

 The reason why I want to point this out is that you should visit La Jolla.
 But you don’t need to get into a day trip mentality and gear up for a long road trip.